What is FacultySites?

 Don’t underestimate the influence of the search engine (Google, Yahoo, Bing, …) over your academic and professional sphere.

 This is why FacultySites is so important to your digital presence.
-With the ESC brand and your own name attached to the address or URL, you are already one step closer to being more present in the digital world.
+With the SUNY Empire brand and your own name attached to the URL, you are already one step closer to being more present in the digital world.

 What are Your Goals and Who is Your Audience?